Rudston Monolith

 Devil’s Finger in Rudston

-A popular myth tells the story that the Devil was outraged at the locals for building a church on the Pagan sacred hill.
-He hurled this huge rock or monolith like a javelin at the church to destroy it, but by divine intervention the stone was deflected and landed in its present position, hence the name, Devil’s Finger.
+Firstly, a popular myth tells the story of how the Devil was angry at the locals for building a church.
+Therefore, he hurls this huge rock or monolith like a javelin at the church to destroy it.
+The divine intervenes and the stone deflects and lands in its present position, hence the name, Devil’s Finger.
+There are many similar stories up and down the country.
+In addition, another legend tells of it falling from the sky to fall on those who are desecrating the churchyard.
+Reference: Mysterious Britain.

-Well, people believe that in pagan times, some form of ritual was held at the monolith, or that it was a prehistoric, pagan place of worship.
-In the Dark Ages, the Christian’s came along and built their first church next to the stone.
+During Pagan times, some form of rituals were taking place at these monoliths.
+Furthermore, it is also believable that it is a prehistoric, Pagan place of worship.
+Finally, during the Dark Ages, the Christians came along and built their first church next to the stone.

 Rudston Monolith Facts

-• It’s estimated to weigh 40 tonnes and is made of moorland grit stone
+• It is made of moorland grit stone and weighs approximately 40 tonnes.

-• The monolith can be found in All Saints Church graveyard in Rudston, Yorkshire
+• The monolith sits in All Saints Church graveyard in Rudston, Yorkshire

 Devil’s Finger in Rudston, Yorkshire